 The next time the rain gets you down, check out one of these indoor activities to get you off your feet and into the city.

-2 – 6.
-Take a cooking class
+2. Take a cooking class

-7. Visit the Theater of Electricity at the Boston Museum of Science
+3. Go on an Artic Adventure at the Boston Museum of Science

-8. …and while you’re there, catch a movie at Mugar Omni Theater.
+4. …and while you’re there, catch a movie at Mugar Omni Theater.

 IMAX fans will love the five-story-tall screen at the Mugar Omni Theater at the Museum of Science.
 Current showings include Superpower Dogs and Back from the Brink, a documentary that follows three true stories of animal breeds that were saved from the brink of extinction.

-9. Discover a hidden underground bar
+5. Discover a hidden speakeasy

 Escape the rain by spending a day exploring the New England Aquarium.
 A paradise for fish enthusiasts and the young at heart, the NEAQ is a perfect spot to spend an afternoon.
-Though you’ll need to reserve a time when you book your tickets, there’s no time limit for visits, meaning you can stare in awe for as long as you’d like.

-11. Jump on the charcuterie craze at Kured
+7. Jump on the charcuterie craze at Kured